Updated: Oct 24

-Maybe you plan to use Facebook advertising or attempting to create an SEO strategy to out-optimize the competition, but this can waste your precious time if you don’t understand the complicated nature of the cannabis market.
+Maybe you’re thinking about facebook advertising or attempting to create an SEO strategy to out-optimize the competition, but these endeavors can be precious time wasted if you don’t understand the complicated, ever-changing nature of the cannabis market.

-You might think that Cannabis has become more culturally accepted, but it still has a ways to go before it’s fully legal.
+Even though you’d think that Cannabis has become more culturally accepted, it still has a ways to go before it’s fully legal.
 For this reason, the Cannabis industry is controlled in digital and public advertising; many platforms won’t even allow you to promote cannabis-related content whatsoever.

-With the help of a public relations team that has specialized experience in Cannabis PR, you save time and money with a guide that can help get you in front of the right audience to suit your goals.
+With the help of a public relations team that has specialized experience in Cannabis PR, you’ll save a lot of time and money with a guide that can help get you in front of the right audience to suit your goals.